Chris234k/chris234k.github.io/_games/batteryboy.md

 ## [Petricore](http://petricoregames.com/)'s Third Game
 [NEEDS QA]
-Publishing deal had ended with our previous partner.
+The publishing deal had ended with our previous partner.
 Maybe half way through development, we set out to work with another publisher.
 One of us met with [iDreamSky](http://www.idreamsky.com/en) at GDC, and the rest is history. iDreamSky only has publishing interests in China, so we thought it could be a cool opportunity to localize our work and reach a new market.

-We've been through quite a few iterations.
-Let me take you on a small journey through Battery Boy's development.
+[GAMEPLAY GIF]
+Drag your finger to move your character horizontally.
+The speed at which the character moves will increase as your score gets higher.
+Avoid obstacles and---- you've probably heard this one before.
+While dragging to move is an additional degree of freedom we have over many endless runners, the other gameplay mechanics are quite similar.
+Let me take you on a small journey through Battery Boy's development and show you some of the other ways the game stands out.

-### Rhythmic Roots
+### Rhythmic Roots -- September 2016
 At it's conception, and through a lot of it's development, we thought Battery Boy would be a rhythm game with a cool twist: battery life.
 [BFIG BOY GAMEPLAY]
 [EXPLANATION OF RHYTHM]